 Lisa B. Alberghini, Executive Vice President of the Housing Partnership Network, has over 35 years of experience developing affordable and mixed-income housing, overseeing the development efforts on more than 3,000 units of housing.
 Prior to joining HPN, Ms. Alberghini was the President of the Planning Office for Urban Affairs, Inc. (POUA), a Boston-based non-profit developer, where she led the organization’s housing and commercial development work, advocacy efforts and social justice initiatives, and played a significant role in influencing Federal, State and local affordable housing policy.

-As President of Boston-based POUA, an HPN member organization, since 2003, Alberghini led its housing development, policy advocacy work, and social justice initiatives.
-During her tenure she influenced regional and national affordable housing policy, and worked to address the foreclosure and homelessness crises.
-Prior to joining POUA, Lisa worked at The Community Builders for eighteen years, serving as Director of the Boston Office during the later part of her tenure there.
-She’s also served on HPN’s Board of Directors, among many notable affordable housing and social advocacy board positions over her career.
+Prior to joining POUA, Lisa worked at The Community Builders for eighteen years, serving as Director of the Boston Office during the latter part of her tenure there.
+As Director of the office, Lisa oversaw the work of the Development, Property Management, Human Services and Legal departments in conjunction with department directors.
+She has also served on HPN’s Board of Directors, among many notable affordable housing and social advocacy board positions over her career.